albonico/NERDS/README.md

 - date : int(day)

+- location : str(room)

+## Organizational data

+The organizational data is cast in a csv file containing:

+- email : email address to contact organizers

+- location : where the talks will be held

+- dates : dates of the talks in format dd.mm.yyyy

 ### Temporary page

 Before the speakers have submitted their topics, there is the option to generate a temporary main page with an empty table and a call for abstracts.